Connecticut River Academy at Goodwin University

 Charter schools operate under a different set of rules and regulations that vary by state.
 In Connecticut, charter schools receive public funds, but function as autonomous public schools.
 The rules, structure, and charter authorization for charter schools in Connecticut are established and monitored by the state Department of Education.
 The state must approve the school’s “charter” in which it lays out its missions, achievement goals, and methods of teaching and assessment.
 Charter schools can be managed and/or funded by a variety of institutions.
 Admission standards vary from school to school, and most charter schools manage their own enrollment process and lottery.

-Students who attend CTRA have a unique opportunity to take college-level courses while still in high school.
-Our scholars have direct access to the same facilities as regular Goodwin College students.
-Our students work with Goodwin faculty starting in grade 9 and can take credit-bearing courses at the college starting in grade 11.
-Students who maintain a high level of academic achievement can earn up to a year of college credit in a wide range of academic areas, including environmental science, early childhood education, criminal justice, human services, business administration, and advanced manufacturing.
+Students who attend CTRA have a unique opportunity to take college courses while still in high school.
+Our scholars have direct access to the same facilities as Goodwin University students.
+Beginning in grade 11, our students have the ability to take credit-bearing courses at Goodwin University.
+Students who maintain a high level of academic achievement can earn up to a year of college credit in a wide range of academic areas, including courses in environmental science, criminal justice, human services, business administration, and advanced manufacturing.

-CTRA offers many afterschool activities to expand and enrich the lives of our student body including recreational basketball, rowing, and more.
+CTRA offers many afterschool activities to expand and enrich the lives of our student body, including recreational basketball, rowing, volleyball, and flag football.

-Bus transportation is provided for all students in kindergarten through grade 5 who reside in the Greater Hartford Regional Transportation Zone.
-Families living outside the area have the choice of transporting their child to the closest bus stop within the area or providing their own transportation to and from school.
-A stipend is available to those families who choose to drive their student for the school year and is based upon attendance at the end of the year.
-For additional information, call the RSCO Transportation line at 860.524.4077 or visit www.choiceeducation.org.
+Bus transportation is provided for all students who reside in the Greater Hartford Regional Transportation Zone.
+Families living outside the Zone have the choice of transporting their child to the closest bus stop within the area or providing their own transportation to and from school.
+A stipend is available to families who reside outside of the Transportation Zone and choose to drive their student for the school year and is based upon attendance at the end of the year.
+For additional information, call the RSCO transportation line at 860-524-4077 or visit the Regional School Choice Office.